wn9237/rest_spec/readme.md

 Note
 * Do not push changes under /officedev account directly.
-* Do not push changes to master directly.
+* Do not push changes to master directly before updating `beta` and/or `v1.0` branches.
+This can cause your changes to be lost with the next mass refresh.

 ### AppVeyor errors: